pac-dan/pawsitive_training/README.md

     - A search bar and button allowing users to search products by keyword.
     - A display showing the logged-in user's name (empty if the user is anonymous).
     - A staff dropdown menu (visible only to staff) with options to:
-        - Add a Product
-        - View the Product List
+        - View the Product Management
-        - View the Order List
     - An account dropdown menu for users not logged in, offering:
         - Register
         - Login